Vegan Hoppin’ John

 Instructions

 2. Meanwhile, heat oil in a non-stick pan over medium heat.
-Add tempeh bacon, cabbage, and collards.
-Saute for 5-6 minutes or until tempeh is crispy and greens are softened.
+Add tempeh bacon, cabbage and collards.
+Sauté for 5-6 minutes or until tempeh is crispy and greens are softened.
 Set aside.